RanaAlharbi/RanaAlharbi/README.md

 ## 🌱 Goals

 - Become a Full-Stack Mobile Developer
-- Contribute to open-source Flutter packages
+- Contribute to Flutter packages
 - Build developer tools and reusable UI components
 - Grow a strong technical portfolio with real-world projects